Suggest a worthwhile book in the Comments below!

 At least seven editions of Heilbroner’s enjoyable – yes, enjoyable! – history of economic thought survey a handful of influential economists, most with familiar sounding names, in order to present them as perhaps the most forgotten power brokers of modernity, the “intellectual [architects] of much of contemporary life.”

 Heilbroner writes with accessible fluency and simple concision, from an idea that economics is a “search for the order and meaning of social history.”
 This, I think, is what makes his book so compelling; his details and anecdotes would be as welcome around your backyard barbeque pit as your college lecture hall.

 As he explains in his Preface, some of his original research, dating back to his first edition in 1953, “has long since disappeared,” which makes this book all the more an appreciable treasure.

 Van Halen Rising by Greg Renoff

-As the years go by, I’m more and more convinced that Van Halen is my favourite band although favourites have never been something for me that need to be exclusive or unconditional.
+As the years go by, I’m more and more convinced that Van Halen is my favourite band, and Eddie Van Halen is a favourite musician, although favourites have never been something for me that need to be exclusive or unconditional.